 School lunches can be ordered on the day in school, but it is very helpful if you could pre-order these online beforehand please.
 (Note – if you order form home, it cannot be changed in school)

 Homework will mostly be accessed and completed online.
-It will be set on Fridays and due to be completed by the following Friday.
-This will consist of a mixture of regular MyMaths, SPAG, TTRockstars and spellings on Spelling Shed.
+It will mostly be set on Microsoft Teams on Fridays and is due to be completed by the following Friday.
+This will consist of a mixture of regular MyMaths, TTRS, comprehension and spellings on Spelling Shed.
 Any handwriting practice will be sent home on handwriting paper and is not expected to be brought back into school.
-Please see below the web addressed for the online homework; your child will have their own log in details send home within the first couple of weeks.
+Please see below the web addresses for the online homework; your child will have their own login details stuck into their reading records.

 MyMaths = https://www.mymaths.co.uk/